-1. Knowledge of the aims and methods of philosophy.
+1. Understand the aims and methods of philosophy.

-2. Knowledge of issues in philosophy, including philosophy of art, epistemology, metaphysics, philosophy of mind and ethics.
+2. Understand issues in philosophy, including philosophy of art, epistemology, metaphysics, philosophy of mind and ethics.

-3. A capacity to write intelligently and engagingly about the ideas expressed in, or raised by, films.
+3. Have capacity to write intelligently and engagingly about the ideas expressed in, or raised by, films.

-4. A capacity to discuss philosophical ideas in a respectful and engaging manner.
+4. Discuss philosophical ideas in a respectful and engaging manner.